The NYPD Flip-Flop

 One final point.
 Contrary to The Vicar’s claim that the District Attorney had requested the police department to halt its investigation into supervisory lapses during Conroy’s trial, a D.A. spokeswoman said "No such request was made."
 Vicar Browne did not return a phone call.

 The Fighting McCarthys.
-[Con’t] The trial of Deputy Commissioner of Operations Gary McCarthy and his family – scheduled yesterday – was adjourned yet again, this time to Jan.
+[Con’t] The trial of Deputy Commissioner of Operations Garry McCarthy and his family – scheduled yesterday – was adjourned yet again, this time to Jan.
 18th.
 Palisades Interstate Parkway Police Judge Steven Zaben gave no reason for the adjournment.

 Although charged with minor violations after their daughter was ticketed for parking in a handicapped zone, McCarthy and his wife Regina tried to interfere with the cops involved in the summons, shouting and cursing loud enough that police disarmed McCarthy.
 Regina then grabbed the gun from the officers' patrol car and was subsequently handcuffed.